 Professionally, Sensei Chris graduated from the University of Massachusetts, Amherst with his BS in both Physiology and Chemistry.
 He then proceeded to attend Framingham State University and received his MBA.
-Currently employed at Alexion Pharmaceuticals as a Director of Program Management bringing medicine to people with Rare Diseases.
+Currently employed at Alexion Pharmaceuticals as a Senior Director of Global Supply Chain bringing medicine to people with Rare Diseases.

 "For me, teaching and training means everything.
 No matter the obstacles or commitments, I always came to karate.
 I always knew I had a place here.
 I love being part of this amazing karate family, that continues to grow with each new student.
 Karate has always been my outlet, my way to bring me into the moment.
 When I step out onto the floor, everything disappears, and my only focus is what is happening now.
 That is what I try to teach, when you are in the dojo, never give up and always try your hardest. "